 Thoughts begin in landscape, and by this I mean the unified experience of human-moving-through-environment.

 Landscape is how we see that experience.

 I immediately processed the view through a Brooklyn real estate logic lens.
 Why am I not in a shoddily constructed overpriced loft with stainless steel appliances?
 But this is the Bronx, with a different timeline of spatial contestation.

-The broadway bridge is off to my right and marks the spot of the channelization of Harlem River.
+The Broadway bridge is off to my right and marks the spot of the channelization of the Harlem River.

 A guy parks his car close and comes over to look.
 “Oh that’s great, you are painting the river!
 That’s going to be a million dollars one day” – pointing to the watercolor paper….
 Or perhaps the view.

 I laughed and said “maybe after I’m gone!” and he doubled down “you never know!
 It could be, it could be.”

 I’m standing in the former waterway of the Spuyten Duyvil Creek.
 Straightened out and filled in about 100 years ago to make shipping easier.